-Notes: (1) Standard errors clustered at the ward-level reported in parentheses.
-(2) p < 0.05, p < 0.01, p < 0.001.
-(3) The dependent variable equals to the amount of money (reportedly) spent by the households on toilet repair/maintenance.
+Notes: ITT = intention-to-treat.
+Standard errors clustered at the ward level reported in parentheses. p < .05, p < .01, p < .001.
+The dependent variable equals the amount of money (reportedly) spent by the households on toilet repair/maintenance.
 Currency used is INR.
-The ITT estimate in U.S. dollar terms would be (minus) 3.41 USD.
+The intention-to-treat estimate in US dollar terms would be (minus) USD3.41.